-If you were to apply for the card soon and take advantage of the Uber Cash deposit and all the food statement credits, that gives you $220 in benefits for the rest of 2021.
-Keep in mind that figure decreases $20 each subsequent month, though.
+If you were to apply for the card soon and take advantage of the Uber Cash deposit and all the food statement credits, that leaves you $10 shy of the annual fee.
+You’ll certainly make it up with the points you earn.

 As I wrote a few months ago, you could really go bananas and ultimately score 76,000 total points if you spend all $4,000 on the card’s 4X categories: U.S. supermarkets (up to $25,000 in annual spending) and worldwide dining (including delivery and takeout).